Grilled Rack of Lamb

 Reduce heat to medium-high and place the lamb so that it’s sitting on the cooler portion of your grill.
 The meaty side should be down with the bones farthest away from the flame.
 Cook until a few degrees shy of your desired doneness (about 10-20 minutes).

-the perfect temperature
+The perfect temperature

-We don’t recommend cooking the meat much past medium rare, as rack of lamb can become tough and dry when cooked for much longer.
+I don’t recommend cooking the meat much past medium rare, as rack of lamb can become tough and dry when cooked for much longer.

 medium rare lamb chops